gardener/landscapercli/docs/commands/blueprints/render.md

 ### Rendering with Export Templates

 For rendering with export templates, the `-e, --export-templates` flag has to be specified.
-The flag has to point to a yaml file, that containing the export templates.
+The flag has to point to a yaml file, containing the export templates.

 The export templates yaml file must have the following structure: